Keep up with essential planning news and commentary, delivered to your inbox every Monday and Thursday.

 Launch Your Social Purpose Career While Making a Lasting Impact!

 While projects vary, Fellows can expect to work on a range of tasks including meeting facilitation, community outreach, data collection and analysis, and report writing.
 Fellows will also have the opportunity to work on volunteer engagement projects, as well as attend regular trainings to build professional and technical skills.
-Fellows will complete their service year with a strong understanding of working with local governments as well as experience in using key sustainability and water management tools.
+Fellows will complete their service year having a strong understanding of working with local governments as well as experience in using key sustainability and water management tools.

 AmeriCorps was created to address community needs through service.
 AmeriCorps members have the opportunity to make an impact in their community while gaining valuable career and life experience.
 In exchange for their service, each Fellow receives the following benefits: